Muliphein/Pascal-Compiler/Report/README.md

 In this section, I will explain how our lexical analyzer will work.
 Based on the given SPL grammar rules, we modified some inadequate parts to make it more reasonable.

+We use flex in Linux or win_flex in Windows to build lexer.

 ### 3 Syntax Analysis

 ### 4 Semantic Analysis & Code Generation